ecigar13/toolsResearch/tools/apacheIceberg.md

 - Version roll back, reproducible queries.

 ### Cons
-- Typical for abstraction layers
+- Typical for abstraction layers: easier to use, less fine-grained control.

 ### Compared to similar tools
 To Hudi, Delta...: less dependent on Spark when it comes to writing.